erionpc/AzFunction-TableStorage-DI/README.md

-# Azure Function with Table Storage dependency
+# Azure Function with injected Table Storage dependency
 This repo contains a .NET 6 C# solution which illustrates how to use dependency injection (instead of bindings) to interact with Azure Table Storage in an Azure Function project using Visual Studio 2022.

 After wasting some time trying to get table bindings working on an Azure Function by following the official documentation, I decided to adopt a more classic ASP.NET web application structure for an Azure Function, with a Startup class and dependency injection.